-Paramount Chief Chikulamayembe Paramount Chief Gomani Paramount Chief Kawinga Paramount Chief Kyungu Paramount Chief Lundu Paramount Chief M'mbelwa
+Paramount Chief Chikulamayembe Paramount Chief Gomani Paramount Chief Kawinga Paramount Chief Kyungu Paramount Chief Lundu Paramount Chief M'mbelwa patriotism and hate for hand-outs.

-COMMITMENT STATEMENT BY THE FAITH COMMUNITY
+COMMITMENT STATEMENT BY THE FAITH

 On behalf of the faith community, the Public Affairs Committee (PAC) fully supports the desire and resolve of all Malawians to be self-reliant at the household, community and national level by inclusively creating wealth.
-We commit to mobilize our followers towards a mindset that promotes the tenets of both physical and spiritual prosperity so as to promote the spirit of selfreliance.
+We commit to mobilize our followers towards a mindset that promotes the tenets of both physical and spiritual prosperity so as to promote the spirit of self-reliance.
 Beyond supporting our nation in the provision of services that will help catalyze and sustain our Vision, we commit to support efforts at peaceful coexistence and the mindset change agenda by promoting the national consciousness values such as love, unity, hard-work, integrity and patriotism among our followers.